-This section provides requirements on reporting rules and procedures.
-A priority is to facilitate consistent and transparent information disclosure by offset project operators or authorized project designees.
+General requirements for reporting and record retention are included in the Regulation.
+This section provides additional requirements on reporting rules and procedures specific to this protocol.
+A priority of this protocol is to facilitate consistent and transparent information disclosure by the Θ offset PP roject Θ perators or a Authorized PP roject Φ besignees.